traitecoevo/plant/README.md

-# TREE model
+# The TRait Ecology and Evolution (TREE) model

 [![Build Status](http://acropora.bio.mq.edu.au:8080//github.com/richfitz/tree/status.svg?branch=master)](http://acropora.bio.mq.edu.au:8080//github.com/richfitz/tree)

- - TRait Eco-Evolutionary model?
- - TRait Evolutionary Ecology model?
- - Trait Ecosystem Ecology model?
- - ...perhaps some other acronym expansion?

 # Installation

 The entire project directory is an R package (albeit one that is not valid, because it is not yet fully documented).
-The only non-standard requirement is the Rcpp package and gsl installed where the compilers can find it.
-Then
+The only non-standard requirement is that the gnu scientific library (gsl) is installed where the compilers can find it.
+In addition you'll need some other R packages (see list [here](https://github.com/richfitz/tree/issues/83)).
+Then run

-    R CMD INSTALL tree
+    make install

-will install the package.
+to compile and install the package.

-There is a Makefile (`GNUmakefile`, to avoid `R CMD SHLIB` during the compile phase) that is useful for checking compilation without doing a full install.

 # Tests